Federal and State Grants

 Federal Pell Grant

 This federally funded grant is based upon the data provided on the FAFSA form and the EFC (Estimated Family Contribution) as derived from the Department of Education Federal Methodology formula.
 The U.S. Congress sets the maximum Federal Pell grant annually.
-For 2017-2018 academic year the Federal Pell Grant range is from $592 to $ 5,920 based on the student’s enrollment status and EFC.
+For the 2022-2023 academic year the Federal Pell Grant range is from $692 to $ 6,895 based on the student’s enrollment status and EFC.
 A Pell Grant does not have to be repaid.
 All Federal Pell Grant eligible students can only receive up to 12 semesters of aid (or its equivalent) for the duration of the student’s Lifetime eligibility.
-The calculation of the duration of a student’s eligibility will include all years of the student’s receipt of Federal Pell grant funding A student who is not eligible for a Federal Pell Grant may be eligible for other federal aid.
+The calculation of the duration of a student’s eligibility will include all years of the student’s receipt of Federal Pell Grant funding A student who is not eligible for a Federal Pell Grant may be eligible for other federal aid.
 For more information about Pell Grants, visit the Federal Student Aid site.

 Federal Supplemental Educational Opportunity Grant (FSEOG)